 Arrange a meeting with your tutor to talk about the best options for restarting your studies.
 You may talk about:

-what support you need to take part in the academic and social activities of your course, for example, arranging tutorials at a time of day that suits you, a separate exam room, supervised rest breaks
+what support you need to take part in the academic and social activities of your course, such as tutorials at a time of day that suits you or a separate exam room

 what you need to get back on track with your course, such as a reading list or home study materials